prajasnaik/SamplingExercise/README.md

     cd SamplingExercise
     ```

-2. To generate statistical samples:
+2. To generate statistical samples and then visualizing the same:
     ```bash
     python assignment1.py
     ```